General Studies

 Advanced Placement Chemistry is the equivalent of an introductory General Chemistry course in college, both conceptually and in the laboratory.
 Topics including the structure of matter, kinetic theory of gasses, chemical equilibriums, chemical kinetics, and basic concepts of thermodynamics are explored in considerable depth and accompanied by extensive lab experience.
 Students are challenged to work at attaining a depth of understanding of the fundamentals of chemistry, as well as a reasonable level of competence in dealing with chemical problems.

-Anatomy and Physiology is a natural science course that teaches the principles of human anatomy and physiology.
+Anatomy and Physiology is a dual enrollment natural science course that teaches the principles of human anatomy and physiology.
 It emphasizes structural and functional relationships within the human body and mechanisms for maintaining internal stability.
 The course explores the gross and microscopic study of structure as well as important concepts in molecular physiology.
 Organ systems and their essential interaction with other body systems are stressed.
 The relevancy of the subject matter is reinforced by training students to read, understand, interpret and present research findings on topical issues from the relevant peer reviewed scientific literature.

-Nutrition studies modern nutrition and its impact on health.
+Nutrition, a dual enrollment course open to juniors, studies modern nutrition and its impact on health.
 Topics include digestion and absorption of nutrients, carbohydrates, fat, protein, vitamin and mineral requirements, additives, food fads, diets, assessment of nutritional status in individuals and populations; and world hunger.
 Emphasis is placed on the importance of nutrition through the life cycle and the rationale for the development of dietary guidelines.
 The course provides an integrated overview of the physiological requirements and functions of nutrients that are determinants of health and disease.
 Through the use of case studies and student presentations, the course examines dietary sources, intake levels, biological determinants of nutrient requirements; and the role of diet on the development of chronic diseases, such as cardiovascular disease, cancer, diabetes, osteoporosis, and arthritis.

 History